Click here to download handbook

 - Do not promise that you will keep it a secret.

-- Go immediately and directly to a Safeguarding Officer to inform them of what the child has said – (Mr David Jones, Mrs Libby Rye or Mrs Jo Ellis).
+- Go immediately and directly to a Designated Safeguarding Leaders to inform them of what the child has said – (Libby Rye, Rachel Cunningham and Kathy Baylis)

 - As soon as possible, write down what the child has told you in his/her words.